 - 1. You must sue using the defendant's exact legal name.
 If the defendant is a business or a corporation and you do not know the exact legal name, check with the state or local licensing agency, the county clerk's office, or the Office of the Secretary of State, Corporate Status Unit, at www.sos.ca.gov/business.
 Ask the clerk for help if you do not know how to find this information.
-If you do not use the defendant's exact legal name, the court may be able to correct the name on your claim at the hearing or after the judgment. - If you want to sue a government agencies) If you want to sue a government agency, you must first file a claim with the agency before you can file a lawsuit in court.
+If you do not use the defendant's exact legal name, the court may be able to correct the name on your claim at the hearing or after the judgment. - If you want to sue a government agency, you must first file a claim with the agency before you can file a lawsuit in court.
 Strict time limits apply.
 If you are in a Department of Corrections or Youth Authority facility, you must prove that the agency denied your claim.
-Please attach a copy of the denial to your claim.
+Please attach a copy of the denial to your claim. - With very limited exceptions, the defendant must be served within the state of California.